 Travel Alert: Covid-19

 During this season, Milledgeville is open.
-Your safety and health are our top priorities as Visit Milledgeville continues to actively monitor the latest developments surrounding coronavirus (COVID-19).
 Our hospitality partners across our community are implementing new and enhanced protocols to better protect you so that we may confidently welcome you back once again.

 So whether you’re trying to figure out where to responsibly roam or you’ve decided it’s still best to stay at home, we’re working to round up the resources you need to help make educated decisions for your family.
 Be safe, be smart and stay well.
 There’s only one you and to us, our much loved visitor, you’re #OneInAMilly.